OmarEfat/OmarEfat.github.io/README.md

 1. **Consistency**: Always make all sections of your resume consistent with the same formatting
 2. **Don't duplicate**: Break your resume into sections and don't duplicate
 3. **Accessibility** : Creating documentation that is accessible to users with disabilities, such as vision or hearing impairments.
+4. **Plain language**: Plain language is a style of writing that emphasizes clarity and simplicity, using everyday language and avoiding jargon or technical terms where possible.
+This approach makes the content more accessible and easier to understand for a wider audience.

 ---